noelkronenberg/pimado/README.md

 ## Usage

-For usage after the initial set-up, i.e., you closed the terminal and terminated the session, just refer to step 2 and 3, and adjust the directory navigation according to your structure (i.e., *cd folder/folder/.../pimado-main*).
+For usage after the initial set-up, i.e., after closing the terminal and terminating the session, just refer to step 2 and 3, and adjust the directory navigation according to your structure (i.e., *cd folder/folder/.../pimado-main*).
 The to-do items you create will be stored locally, and are accessible for every succeeding session.

 ## Roadmap